 Pure functions: These functions have two main properties.
 First, they always produce the same output for same arguments irrespective of anything else.

-Secondly, they have no side-effects i.e. they do modify any argument or global variables or output something.
+Secondly, they have no side-effects i.e. they do not modify any arguments or local/global variables or input/output streams.

 example of the pure function:

 sum(x, y) // sum is function taking x and y as arguments

 return x + y // sum is returning sum of x and y without changing them

 Recursion: There are no “for” or “while” loop in functional languages.
 Iteration in functional languages is implemented through recursion.
 Recursive functions repeatedly call themselves, until it reaches the base case.

 return fib(n - 1) + fib(n - 2);

 Referential transparency: In functional programs variables once defined do not change their value throughout the program.
 Functional programs do not have assignment statements.
 If we have to store some value, we define new variables instead.
 This eliminates any chances of side effects because any variable can be replaced with its actual value at any point of execution.
 State of any variable is constant at any instant.

 x = x + 1 // this changes the value assigned to the variable x.